Pinggy-io/normalize-email/README.md

 # Normalize-Email Java Library

-Welcome to the **normalize-email** library!
+Welcome to the **Normalize-Email** library!
 This Java library provides a straightforward way to normalize email addresses by applying various strategies for popular email domains.
 It supports built-in strategies for Gmail, Outlook, Live, and Hotmail, and also allows users to define and modify their own normalization